Completing $R^4$ using $O(d,d)$: DFT parametrization of fields

 \section{DFT parametrization of fields}

+Here we introduce the necessary concepts from DFT.
 As the name suggests DFT involves doubling the spacetime coordinates $x\rightarrow (\tilde x,x)$.
 One then imposes an $O(D,D)$ invariant ``section condition'' which effectively removes half of them.
 Here we will mostly ignore the doubling and work with the solution to the section condition where the additional coordinates $\tilde x$ are set to zero.
+In fact, in the rest of the paper we will work only with completely gauge-fixed DFT, which is equivalent to the usual gravity description.
+The reason for still using DFT notation is that it provides a natural way to organize the fields in order to recognize directly which terms in the reduced action are compatible with $O(d,d)$ symmetry and which are not.

-We will use the so-called flux formulation of \cite{Geissbuhler:2013uka}.
+We will use the so-called flux formulation of \cite{Geissbuhler:2013uka}, building on the frame-like formulation of DFT \cite{Hohm:2010xe}.
 The basic field is the generalized vielbein

 It is constructed from two sets of vielbeins $e^{(\pm)}$ for the metric $G_{mn}$, which transform independently as $\Lambda^{(\pm)}e^{(\pm)}$ under two copies of the Lorentz group, and the $B$-field.\footnote{ The dilaton $\Phi$, which will not play any role here, is encoded in the generalized dilaton $d$ defined as